Skip to Main Content

 • Jiye Kwon is a doctoral candidate in the Department of Epidemiology of Microbial Diseases.
 She is primarily interested in the intersection of pathogen genomics, bioinformatics, and mathematical modeling of infectious diseases.
 In the Pitzer-Weinberger Lab, she aims to integrate these areas to study the risk, development, and spatiotemporal spread of resistance and pathobionts to ultimately strengthen disease surveillance systems.
 Prior to her doctoral studies, Jiye earned her MPH with public health modeling concentration from Yale School of Public Health and conducted respiratory and gastrointestinal microbiome research with the Antibacterial Resistance Leadership Group (ARLG) while working in the Pettigrew Lab.

-• Elisabeth Nelson is a second-year Epidemiology of Microbial Diseases PhD student.
-She is interested novel forms of vector control and in optimizing wolbachia release programs to help with scale-up and expansion into low-resource endemic settings.
+• Elisabeth Nelson is a PhD candidate in the Epidemiology of Microbial Diseases.
+She is interested novel forms of vector control and in optimizing Wolbachia release programs to help with scale-up and expansion into low-resource endemic settings.
 She is currently working on a Wolbachia release randomized control trial in Belo Horizonte, Brazil.
+Her research is primarily focused in Belo Horizonte and Rio de Janeiro, Brazil.

 • Eva Rest is an M.D.-Ph.D. student pursuing her Ph.D. in Epidemiology of Microbial Diseases.
 Her research interests include disease modeling, dynamics of respiratory and vaccine-preventable diseases, public health interventions, and global health.
 Eva hopes to use her M.D.-Ph.D. training to integrate clinical infectious disease care with dynamical disease models and data-driven surveillance and interventions.
 Eva earned her M.S. in Global Infectious Disease at Georgetown University where she studied respiratory disease dynamics and spatial heterogeneity in vaccination patterns in the lab of Dr. Shweta Bansal.
 Previously, she researched harm reduction strategies for substance use disorders at the University of Illinois Chicago's Institute for Health Research and Policy.
 She graduated magna cum laude from Georgetown University's School of Foreign Service, studying global health and health policy.
+Eva is passionate about disability representation and accessibility in medicine.
+She co-founded and co-leads Medical Students with Disability and Chronic Illness (MSDCI) at Yale and is involved with disability and accessibility advocacy and research.